vannguyengd/gooddata-ui/docs/18_dashboard_plugins_api.md

 #### Prepare custom widget for PDF exports

-If you are loading some asynchronous data for your custom widget / visualization (either via [hooks mentioned above](#calculate-data-for-a-custom-widget) or your own HTTP requests), then you must inform the dashboard about it via `useDashboardAsyncRender` hook to ensure that the widget renders correctly during export to PDF.
+If you are loading some asynchronous data for your custom widget / visualization (either via the [hooks mentioned above](#calculate-data-for-a-custom-widget) or your own HTTP requests), then you must inform the dashboard via the `useDashboardAsyncRender` hook to ensure that the widget renders correctly during the export to PDF.
-Please note that it may take a maximum of 1 minute for additional data to load, after this time, dashboard will be exported anyway.
+Please note that it may take up to 1 minute for additional data to load.
+After this time, the dashboard will be exported anyway.
-The following example demonstrates how to do it in implementation of the custom insight widget.
+The following example demonstrates how to do it with a custom insight widget.

 ```javascript
 import React from "react";